Plenty to choose from

 They are a friendly lot here and do love to have a foreign face at their stall.
 You’re practically guaranteed to find someone ecstatic at being able to practise their English, which is a great way to find out a little bit more about Hoi An and its people.
 It’s like dining with the family and sometimes it’s good to have someone to explain exactly what it is you are about to devour.

 Prices are fixed and advertised at 20-25,000 VND a dish depending on serving size, with smoothies and juices coming in at approximately 20,000 VND and a small bottle of water setting you back 5,000 VND; you do pay what the locals pay here.

 Everyone should try a meal at the market food hall at least once during their stay.

 If you prefer your dining experience to be a little more decadent, the Market Restaurant on An Hoi is a pricier option with similar dishes.
 For street food proper you should head to the vicinity of Tran Cao Van Street and its surrounds.
-A good restaurant offering all these things on the menu as well as the most divine wontons at decent prices is the White Sail.
-Also on Tran Cao Van and for a similar “real” local dining experience you simply must try the country pancakes at Ba Le Well; this is one of the most fun dining experiences you can have on a budget in Hoi An.
+A good restaurant offering all these things on the menu as well as the most divine wontons at decent prices is the Little Menu at 12 Le Loi Street.
+For a similar “real” local dining experience you simply must try the country pancakes at Ba Le Well; this is one of the most fun dining experiences you can have on a budget in Hoi An.